raspberrypilearning/mapping-the-weather/worksheet.md

 ## Plotting stations.

-1. Now that you have the map, the way you like it, you can plot all the locations of the weather stations.
-These lines need to go *before* the `plt.show()` line.
+1. Now that you have the map, the way you like it, you can plot all the locations of the Weather Wtations.
+These lines need to go **before** the `plt.show()` line.

     ``` python
     x,y = my_map(lons, lats)